 APHL sponsors leadership development and fellowship programs, leads an annual orientation for new public health laboratory directors and sponsors educational sessions and forums to advance careers in public health laboratory science and shape the direction of the field.
 Initiatives include:

-- Emerging Leader Program: Twelve-month leadership development program offers unique training opportunities and the chance to collaborate on a project addressing a pressing workforce issue.
+The ELP is a twelve-month leadership development program offers unique training opportunities and the chance to collaborate on a project addressing a pressing workforce issue.
+Learn more.

-- Fellowship Program: Fellowships offer graduates of bachelor’s, master’s and postdoctoral programs professional opportunities in public health laboratories across the US.
+APHL fellowships offer graduates of bachelor’s, master’s and postdoctoral programs professional opportunities in public health laboratories across the US.
+Learn more.

-- Network of Laboratory Leadership Alumni (NOLLA): Program for alumni of the Emerging Leader Program.
-Participants develop marketing strategies for previous cohort projects, plan forums on topics in leadership and management and serve as mentors for current emerging leaders.
+ELAN helps develop marketing strategies for previous cohort projects, plan forums on topics in leadership and management, and serve as mentors for current emerging leaders.

 We'd Love to Hear from You

 Are you currently working as a public health laboratory scientist and would like resources and tools to advance in the field?
 Are you a microbiology, chemistry or biology student researching job opportunities upon graduation?
 Do you work for a partner public health organization and want to join efforts in marketing public health or STEM (science, technology, engineering and math) careers?

 Contact Pandora Ray, advisor, Leadership, Training and Workforce Development at